↑

 • Nuts and seeds (almonds, Pumpkin seeds, etc…)

-• Nut butters + peanut butter powder
+• Nut butter + peanut butter powder

 • Green peas + pea protein